Azure/azure-kusto-java/quickstart/README.md

 1. Run the binary using `java -jar target\kusto-quickstart-[version]-jar-with-dependencies.jar`.

 ### Optional changes
+You can make the following changes from within the app itself:

-1. Within the app itself, you can change the default User-Prompt authentication method by editing `authenticationMode`
+1. Change the default User-Prompt authentication method by editing `authenticationMode`.

 1. Change the app to run without stopping between steps by setting `waitForUser = False`

 ### Troubleshooting